 Some people want to deactivate their Gmail accounts because of privacy concerns.
 Nowadays, there are many secure email providers around.
 Those services encrypt user emails.
 They also encrypt emails between senders and receivers.
 With better email options available, many people are deciding to delete Gmail once and for all.

 Some people also want to know how to archive emails, how to delete emails, and how to download an archive of their entire Gmail account before making it swim with the fishes.
-In this guide, we have provided a step by step walkthrough for all these things:
+Below, we have provided a step by step guide on how to permanently delete gmail.

 How to Permanently Delete Gmail

 1. Navigate to your Google account and log in.

 2. Enter your email address and password for Gmail.

 3. Navigate to the ‘My Account’ page and select Account preferences.

 4. On the menu on the left, click on Delete your account or services.